Rancher Labs supports responsible disclosure, and endeavours to resolve all issues in a reasonable time frame.

 For details, refer to the section on security scans.

 Rancher Hardening Guide

 The Rancher Hardening Guide is based on controls and best practices found in the CIS Kubernetes Benchmark from the Center for Internet Security.

-The hardening guides provide prescriptive guidance for hardening a production installation of Rancher.
+The hardening guide provides prescriptive guidance for hardening a production installation of Rancher v2.1.x, v2.2.x and v.2.3.x.
 See Rancher's guides for Self Assessment of the CIS Kubernetes Benchmark for the full list of security controls.

 The hardening guides describe how to secure the nodes in your cluster, and it is recommended to follow a hardening guide before installing Kubernetes.

 Each version of the hardening guide is intended to be used with specific versions of the CIS Kubernetes Benchmark, Kubernetes, and Rancher: